majordoobie/barbatos-toolkit/ARMv8 AArch64.md

 The hex outlined in red shows the first 4 bytes (word) at address `0x80516074` therefore you can state that the word at address `0x80516074` is `0x38A00000`

 # Chapter 4: Basic Registers
+In modern CPU have thousands of registers but we don’t have to worry about most of them.

+Registers are spit into three groups
+- General (GPRs)
+- Float (FPRs)
+- Special (SPRs)

 ---
 # Resources